w-duffy/capstone-resources/README.md

 * Make sure to push to GitHub daily. *(We want to see that garden green)*
 * You are encouraged to use branches to complete your features and to push to your main branch when you have working functionality.
    * Please remember to test the feature not only on local but on Production as well to ensure it works as expected.

 ---

-# Phase 2.5 - Peer Review

-Peer Review will start on Thursday of the first week of capstone every day after lunch, at 12:30 PT / 3:30 EST for a total of 45 minutes.
-Students will get assigned a pair, posted to Slack every day, to review each other's code.
-Below are guidelines to help illustrate how peer review will work.
-Please note, that during this time, instructors will not be available for questions on Slack.

-*Note- We will also do a short demo the morning of the day peer review starts.*

-> This exercise is helpful to practice communicating what your code does when an interviewer or coworker asks you to explain parts of your code.

-## Steps:

-1. Choose who goes first.
-You each get 20 minutes and should have a timer set up.
-2. Your **partner** will choose a specific file for you to read from.
-    - Could be something you are proud of, something new, your redux store, your routes, your React components, your CSS, your API routes, etc...
-3. You will begin reading your partner's code file line by line, explaining the workflow of their code.

-## Things to consider:

-1. This **IS NOT** time to mainly debug or code.
-2. Both sides are responsible for getting equal time.
-3. Students are responsible to give and receive constructive feedback and commit to the exercise.
-4. IA’s will be jumping in rooms periodically to check progress and could ask questions!
-5. Students will receive strikes if not committed to the exercise *(webcam is off, no discussions)*
-6. If you finish the section of code you had planned to go over early, pick another file and continue to walk through your code.
-If you are lost on what code to share, you can always go through the starter code!

-## Tips:

-1. Write down notes of things you notice about your code.
-     - Mistakes, things you missed, things you want to change, etc...
-2. Pay attention to the way your partner has coded things.
-    - Seeing how others' code can give new ideas!
-Or solve a problem you already have!
-3. Use code-centric instead of human-centric language. _(refer back to AOO, W2, HW for Wednesday, “Empathetic Communication” for a refresher!)_
-4. Ask clarifying questions.
-5. Take notice of how your partner read and understood your code so that you can gauge your work’s readability.
-6. If your partner did have a hard time reading a line/snippet of code, be sure to add comments to those to help you understand your code in the future.
-7. Take feedback as something constructive and helpful for improvement.
-(On the flip side, be aware of how you present constructive feedback)
-8. Go through the starter project code *(user auth)* if you finish early.

----